 USAID's guidance requires a CDCS be grounded in evidence and analysis, and encourages Missions to draw evidence from third party assessments and/or evaluations, including those prepared by government sources, civil society, the private sector and other donors, to complement the Mission's own assessments.
-USAID's CDSCS guidance stresses that the Mission must reference the assessments and evaluations used to reach significant conclusions in its CDCS.
+ADS 201 identifies the first stage of the CDCS process as the appropriate time for a review of evidence from existing sources, including "findings from evaluations (commissioned by the Mission and others)."

 For a busy Mission staff, obtaining evaluations and extracting evidence from them can be a challenge.
 Two pages in this kit section will help you with these tasks: